aytekinkaplan/react/01_Introduction_to_react.md

-markdown

-#Getting Started React
+# Getting Started React

-##This section covers prerequisites to get started with React.
+## This section covers prerequisites to get started with React.
 You should have a good understanding of the following technologies:

 <ul>
 <li><span>HTML</span></li>